 In fact, meat consumption has clearly negative consequences for the environment.
 As studies have shown that the meat industry is responsible for more than 20% of greenhouse gas emissions worldwide.

 Besides, limiting animal products consumption doesn’t only help to reduce greenhouse gases but it also helps to lower land use and water use.
 Indeed, most mammals before finishing meat need large quantities of water.
 About 70% of water is used in the world to feed them.
 And almost 80% of agricultural land is part of the meat process.

 There is no way to radically change your diet and go vegetarian.
 Even though this latter is a good possibility to profoundly save the planet.
 For instance, try to eat less meat every week.
 Go meatless one day a week.
 There are great substitutes to meet our nutrients such as beans and vegetables, mushrooms, jackfruit, eggplant or tofu that can offer a certain amount of vitamin B, iron and omega-3s.

 The main change in a healthy diet is to eat far more vegetables.
 Vegetable food is best suited to meet our nutritional needs.
 In fact, vegetables are one of the most nutritious foods in providing an essential amount of carbohydrates.

 Besides being a key role in the supply of carbohydrates, a vegetarian diet is very effective in meeting the needs of protein, fatty acids, minerals and vitamins.
-It would also considerably save and lower water and land uses.
-A plant-based diet requires less land than production of animal-based foods.
+It would also considerably save and lower water and land use.
+A plant-based diet requires less land than the production of animal-based foods.
 Moreover, global greenhouse gas emissions would decrease as well.

 Vegetable foods are definitely the major key to save the planet by fighting climate change, soil, air and water pollution.